dedsec-9/bitcoin-fullnode-linux/README.md

-# A Complete Beginners Guide to Installing a Bitcoin Full Node on Linux (2021 Edition)
+# A Complete Guide to Installing a Bitcoin Full Node on Linux (2021 Edition)
 Compile Bitcoin on Kubuntu 20.4 (v0.21.1)
 StopAndDecrypt

 Published on 06/18/2021
-Editor- satoshi nakamoto
+Editor- satoshi n.

-Primary:
+# Primary:
 Running Bitcoin & Lightning Nodes Over The Tor Network (2021 Edition) And Connecting Your Phone to Use Lightning On-The-Go stopanddecrypt.medium.com